11 Common Running Mistakes And How To Fix Them

 Not just heel strike and irregular breathing, wrong terrain and the time of running also lead to injuries.
 Starting and ending the session abruptly without warm-up and cool down are major errors besides consuming fibrous or spicy food or too little water before running.
 Add to that, shoes sans the right cushioning and cotton clothes that do not let moisture escape.
 Running with injuries is no less harmful.

-According to a 2012 study published in the BMC Medical Journal, “a practical neuromuscular warm-up strategy that includes stretching, strengthening, balance exercises, sports-specific agility drills and landing techniques can reduce lower extremity injury in athletes.”1 So, the next time you decide to go for a run, start out with a few butt kicks, high knees, lunges, and leg swings.
+According to a 2012 study published in the BMC Medical Journal, “a practical neuromuscular warm-up strategy that includes stretching, strengthening, balance exercises, sports-specific agility drills and landing techniques can reduce lower extremity injury in athletes.”
+So, the next time you decide to go for a run, start out with a few butt kicks, high knees, lunges, and leg swings.1

-As important as warming up your body is the act of cooling it down after an intense run.
+The act of cooling down your body after an intense run is as important as warming it up.
 After a strenuous physical activity like running, your heart rate is higher than normal and so is your body temperature.
 The blood vessels in your legs have expanded, causing increased blood flow to your legs and feet.
 Stopping abruptly at such a point could cause dizziness and, in extreme cases, even make you pass out.
-To help your body return to a resting state, flush out toxins from your system, and maintain healthy muscle function, it is important to cool down the right way.

 Dial your speed down while running and come to a gradual stop.
-Walking or jogging for the next five minutes can also lower your heart rate gradually.
-The American Heart Association advises runners to walk for five minutes post their run until their heart rate gets below 120 beats per minute.2 Following this up with strong stretches will help cool down your body faster.
-Stretching after a run can also help reduce lactic acid build-up, which is what leads to muscle cramps and stiffness.
+Walking or jogging for the next 5 minutes can also lower your heart rate gradually.
+The American Heart Association advises runners to walk for 5 minutes post their run until their heart rate gets below 120 beats per minute.
+Following this up with strong stretches will help cool down your body faster.
+Stretching after a run can also help reduce lactic acid build-up, which is what leads to muscle cramps and stiffness.2

 According to a Harvard University study, of 52 runners, 74 percent were found to have experienced a moderate or severe injury every year, but those who landed on their heel were found to have approximately twice the rate of repetitive stress injuries than those who landed on their forefoot.3